 The physical presence of wave energy device “farms” could potentially reduce the size of shipping channels, as well as opportunities for recreation and fishing.

-Thus far, only a few pilot wave energy projects have been constructed globally.
-Further research is necessary to determine the the lifespan of the equipment, the associated costs with running the devices, and the impacts of these machines on both human and marine life.
+Thus far, only a few wave energy projects have been constructed globally.
+Further research and time is necessary to determine the lifespan of the equipment, the associated costs with running the devices, and the impacts of these machines on both human and marine life.